-Removals can be made Monday – Saturday 0800 – 1800.
-Please speak with the Porter to arrange this in advance.
+Removals can be made Monday – Friday 0800 – 1700.
+Please speak with the Building Manager to arrange this in advance.
 Please do not cause an obstruction to the communal hallways, stairs or the lift.
 If you leave any items unattended then this is at your own risk.

 What if I want to make alterations to my flat?

-If you wish to make any physical alterations to your flat, including changing windows or external doors, you must apply, in the first instance, to the managing agents, HML Shaw.
+If you wish to make any physical alterations to your flat, including changing windows or external doors, you must apply, in the first instance, to the managing agents, HML.